 If you’ve been paying attention to the safety and health world lately, you may know about “Safety Differently.”

 For example, there’s a safety differently website devoted to the topic.
-In addition, the plenary topic at the recent ASSE Safety 2017 conference contrasted behavior-based safety with human and organizational performance, which is very similar to (or arguably the same as) safety differently.
-This was probably the most discussed session at the ASSE conference.
-And, the May issue of the ASSE’s Professional Safety magazine featured an in-depth, peer-reviewed article about Safety Differently by Ron Gantt, and that article created a storm of back-and-forth letters to the editor and writer in the later June issue.
+In addition, the plenary topic at the recent ASSE Safety 2017 conference contrasted behavior-based safety with human and organizational performance (HOP), which has a lot in common with Safety Differently.
+This was probably the most discussed session at the ASSE conference that year.
+And, the May 2017 issue of the ASSE’s Professional Safety magazine featured an in-depth, peer-reviewed article about Safety Differently by Ron Gantt, and that article created a storm of back-and-forth letters to the editor and writer in the later June, 2017 issue.

 What Is Safety Differently?